 It is where you want people to spend the most time when they read it.

-The quality of your email content will determine who many people feel inspired to take action.
+The quality of your email content will determine how many people feel inspired to take action.

 Your email body should be congruent with your subject lines.
 In other words, if your subject lines focus on urgency, so should your email body.